Kiddie Pools and Jack Daniels

 Today, however, Begala points out, bi-partisan cooperation is gone.
 Gone completely.
 Democratic legislation doesn’t get a single Republican vote in Congress.
 In fact today when a Republican cooperates with a Democrat in the interest of their constituents, they are thrown out of office.

 Republicans in Washington have stalled, filibustered and flatly voted against every bill the Democrats put forth.
-Begala even expressed that he wishes he could use the politically correct refrain, “Blame must be shared by both parties” but the truth is…it can’t be, this is “their fault.”
+Begala even expressed that he wishes he could use the politically correct refrain, “Blame must be shared by both parties” but the truth is, it can’t be; this is their fault.

-In keeping with my narrative of “programmed” awareness, I was channel surfing in my hotel on a recent business trip and passed by a story on Fox from a Republican fundraiser.
+In keeping with the narrative of “programmed” awareness, I was channel surfing in my hotel on a recent business trip and passed by a story on Fox from a Republican fundraiser.
 A young man was at the lectern stating how (I’m paraphrasing again), “Obama promised unity.
 He failed on his promise!”

 The crowd cheered.